jakubgg/DHT_Sensor_Log/readme.md

 - add section on running the file in the background for long running sessions.
 - add reading DHT-11 sensor
 - upgrade to the Circuit Python library

+## Done
++ add check for prerequisites and output nice info messages

 # License
 [MIT](https://choosealicense.com/licenses/mit/)